 Not too sweet, not too citrusy, and not too boozy, it’s a perfectly balanced drink everyone will love.

-If you’re looking for a stiff nighttime sipper, El Presidente is at your service.
+If you enjoy stiff rum drinks, the El Presidente is at your service.

 Sort of like a Manhattan, this sophisticated cocktail is boozy with plenty of fruity depth.

 It’s a bit bitter, a little sweet, slightly citrusy, and packs a punch!

 Before pouring, run an orange peel around the rim of your martini glass.
 This will leave behind the oils to impart a delightfully bright citrus twist.

 So forget that tired old Cosmopolitan and try this stunning Cuban drink instead.

 Ingredients: golden rum, blanc Vermouth, Orange Curaçao or Grand Marnier, Grenadine, orange peel & cocktail cherry (for garnish)